 Martino Harmon, vice president for student life, said students should strive to enrich the campus community by bringing their unique perspectives.

 “You can contribute in a million different ways.
-With your ideas, your enthusiasm, your service others and your ability to champion a better future for all,” Harmon said.
+With your ideas, your enthusiasm, your service to others and your ability to champion a better future for all,” Harmon said.

 As “leaders and best,” Harmon said, students must lead with integrity and compassion in a diverse university community brimming with varying ideas and viewpoints.